18F/handbook/about-us/code-of-conduct.md

 - Listen carefully and actively.
 - Ask questions, and seek to understand your partners&#39; context.
 - Encourage other people to listen as much as they speak.
 - Treat other people&#39;s identities and cultures with respect.
-Make an effort to say people&#39;s names correctly and refer to them by their chosen pronouns.
+Make an effort to say people&#39;s names correctly and refer to them by their stated pronouns.

 ## Unacceptable Behavior